hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 But let's not get ahead of ourselves.

 Our examples will work with [PostgresSQL](https://www.postgresql.org/) (aka Postgres), as an OLTP representative.
-I am planning to add more database examples to the [playground]((https://github.com/hrubanj/database-playground)) repository in the future..
+I am planning to add more database examples to the [playground]((https://github.com/hrubanj/database-playground)) repository in the future.
 Currently, I am thinking of
 [Apache Druid](https://druid.apache.org/) and [Clickhouse](https://clickhouse.com/) to get some realistic OLAP examples.

-Most techniques that we will cover will be useful for both OLTP and OLAP.
-In some cases, we will see that they work only on one type of database.
+Most techniques that we will cover are useful for both OLTP and OLAP.
+In some cases, we might notice that they work only on one type of database.
 This is, among other reasons, because OLAP databases try to be smarter.
 Since they don't need to respond within milliseconds, they can take more time to optimize query execution.
 The benefit of this is that a poorly written query can perform well in OLAP.
-The negative is that fine-tuning such query might not always work, because the query optimizer might translate both version to the same plan.
+The negative is that fine-tuning such query might not always work, because the query optimizer can translate both version to the same plan.

 If you want to know more about different database types, read  [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
 It is by far the best book on (not only) databases that I have read so far.